 - 3.5.1 Facility Inspections: Routine facility inspections are conducted on an annual basis at this facility.
 The inspection reports for the inspections conducted since the previous permit renewal were reviewed as part of the current permit renewal process.
-There were no enforcement actions issued or significant issues identified during these inspections. - 3.5.2 Violations: There were no enforcement actions issued to this facility since the previous permit renewal. - 3.5.3 Variances: No variances were issued to for facility since the last permit renewal. - 3.5.4 Hearing Board Actions: There are no significant historical Hearing Board actions.
+There were no enforcement actions issued or significant issues identified during these inspections, however multiple enforcement actions relating to Compliance Verification Reporting and form submittals were issued.
+These are listed below. - 3.5.2 Violations: The following enforcement actions was issued to Team Operating for Palmer-Stendl Lease since the last permit renewal.